/agents:analyze

 - [ ] Agent fills a gap referenced by

-/delegatecommand - [ ] Model selection follows haiku-for-mechanical, opus-for-reasoning
+/delegatecommand - [ ] Model is

-- [ ] Tool set is minimal (principle of least privilege)
+opus(always-Opus standard;effortis the cost lever, not the model) - [ ] Tool set is minimal (principle of least privilege)

 - [ ] Agent has clear "does / does NOT do" boundaries